DataDog/datadog-agent/docs/public/components/creating-components.md

 To note:

 * If your component has only one implementation it should live in the `impl` folder.
-* If your component don't have a primary implementation but several version you should have no `impl` folder but multiple `impl-<version>` folders.
+* If your component don't have a single implementation but several versions you should have no `impl` folder but multiple `impl-<version>` folders.
 For example a component in charge of compressing data will have `impl-zstd` and `impl-zip` but not `impl` folder.
 * If your component needs to offer a dummy/empty version it should live in the `impl-none` folder.
-* A mock version is mandatory for any component exposing at least one method.

-**Go package naming convention**:

-All implementations must use the package name: `<component name>impl`.

-For example, a compression component with 2 implementation would use `package compressionimpl` in both `comp/<bundle>/compression/impl-zstd` and `comp/<bundle>/compression/impl-zip` folders.

 ### Why all those files ?